Ficus sumatrana

 Ficus sumatrana is an Asian species of fig tree in the family Moraceae.
+Its native range is Indo-China to western and central Malesia (Peninsular Malaysia, Sumatra, Java, Borneo, and the Philippines).

-No subspecies are listed in the Catalogue of Life; its native range is Indo-China to Malesia.
+The species was first described as Urostigma sumatranum by Friedrich Anton Wilhelm Miquel in 1851.
+In 1867 Miquel placed the species in genus Ficus as f. sumatrana.
+No subspecies are listed in the Catalogue of Life;

 Description

 The species can be found in Vietnam: where it may be called đa trai nhỏ or đa quả nhỏ ("small-fruited banyan").
 This refers to the many small fruit (syconia) which are only 4 mm in diameter.
 Trees grow to approximately 20 m and the leaves have a small drip point at their apex.